zachleat/parity-purchasing-power-price/README.md

 npm run data
 ```

-This will also inject the data into the ppp.js Web Component file.
+This will create a standalone `ppp-data.json` file for backend implementation and inject the data into the `ppp.js` Web Component file for use on the frontend too.